 What is Fees Free?

-The best reason to start training a new apprentice in 2019!
+The best reason to start training a new apprentice now!

 Fees Free is a Government scheme introduced in 2018 to encourage more New Zealanders into formal study, learning or training.

 Industry training is fees-free for the first two years of an apprenticeship for eligible first-time learners and apprentices enrolling in eligible programmes.

 Learners can begin their training at any time in 2019 and be eligible for the next 24 months fees-free.